 Let us see the action behind each button:

-- Connect: This button will help you to connect with relational database using ODBC Connection
+- Connect: This button will help you to connect with a relational database using ODBC Connection

 - Generate SQL: This button will generate the SQL query of the target definition.

 - Edit SQL File: This button will help you to edit the generated SQL file and allow to make changes as per our requirements.

 - Execute SQL File: This button will execute the generated SQL file.

 - Generate and Execute: This button will generate the SQL query of the target definition and execute the generated SQL file.

 Step 3: From the below screenshot you can observe that we are selecting Create Table, Create Primary Key and Create Foreign Key.
 We are not dropping anything because our database is new and empty.